 To use oven broiler: set oven rack as high as possible.
 Turn broiler on to high.

 Set ramekins in the center of a baking sheet and place on rack.
-Watching very carefully and rotating sheet as needed to broil crusts evenly, broil for about 5 minutes until tops are golden brown.
+Watching very carefully and rotating sheet as needed to broil crusts evenly, until tops are golden brown.

 Let ramekins sit for 5 minutes to cool before serving.
 Serve within 2 hours.